 A borrower unable to qualify for a need-based Stafford Loan may apply for an unsubsidized Stafford Loan.
-Also, a student able to qualify for only a part of the subsidized Stafford Loan limit may apply for an unsubsidized Stafford Loan to cover remaining financial need (up to the annual loan limit).
+Also, a student able to qualify for only a part of the subsidized Stafford Loan limit may apply for an unsubsidized Stafford Loan to cover the difference between the annual loan limit and the subsidized amount.

 An unsubsidized student loan does not qualify for a federal interest subsidy.
 In most cases, the interest that accumulates on an unsubsidized loan will be capitalized and added to the principal balance.
-Thus, while a student with a \$1,000 unsubsidized Stafford will receive the same educational benefit as a student with a \$1,000 subsidized Stafford, the cost of repaying the loan will be higher.
+Thus, while a student with a \$1,000 unsubsidized Stafford will receive the same educational benefit as a student with a \$1,000 subsidized Stafford, the cost of the repaying the loan will be higher.
 Note that all PLUS loans are unsubsidized loans.